Also See:

 But I still couldn’t get the idea of Oprah out of my mind.

-I made my case yet again to the publicity department and offered to pay for the books but asked the publisher to please send them, so I didn’t look like the desperate author I really was.
+I made my case again to the publicity department and offered to pay for the books but asked the publisher to please send them so I didn’t look like the desperate author I was.

 I guess they’d heard the passion in my voice because they finally said yes, and graciously sent thirty copies of ‘Simple Abundance’ as holiday gifts to the Oprah Winfrey staff.